 - Facts and figures that are approved and vetted for use

 - Preferred language for showcasing UNT through brag points and longer narratives

-All information in the UNT Fact Site has been approved by UNT’s Office of Institutional Research and Effectiveness (IR&E) and the Division of University Brand Strategy and Communications (UBSC).
+All information in the UNT Fact Site has been approved by UNT’s Data Analytics, and Institutional Research (DAIR) and the Division of University Brand Strategy and Communications (UBSC).

 How to use the UNT Fact Site

 To use the Fact Site, go to facts.unt.edu and log in with your EUID and password.
 Currently, only authorized individuals can access the website.
 If you do not have access, but would like to request access, please contact firstname.lastname@example.org.

 Once you have access and have logged in, you will find several fact categories on the homepage.
 You may click on the categories to find the information you are looking for, or you may search the site by using the “Search Facts” box.